-"Sensei" Bill Viola Jr. is a bestselling author, film producer, and creator of CommonSensei® life skills book series.
-He is currently President of Kumite Classic Entertainment based in Pittsburgh, Pennsylvania.
+"Sensei" Bill Viola Jr. is a bestselling author, film producer, and creator of CommonSensei® life skills book series and Sensei Says® curriculum.
+He is Founder and President of Kumite Classic Entertainment based in Pittsburgh, Pennsylvania.

 He authored the award-winning and critically acclaimed Godfathers of MMA that peaked at #1 on Amazon in the sports category with its commemorative re-release (2017).
 The book inspired the SHOWTIME documentary film, Tough Guys (2017).
 Viola co-produced the project which attracted a star studded lineup of executive producers including Academy Award® Nominated Morgan Spurlock (Supersize Me) and Oscar® winning writer Ross Kaufmann (Born in Brothels).
 Viola a made a cameo playing his father and is currently developing the screenplay for a major motion picture adaptation of Tough Guys.
 He has served as an independent consultant for number major motion pictures including Warrior (2011) and producing credits for films such as Tapped Out (2014), Gridlocked (2015), The Sound (2017).

 Bill Viola Jr. is “Sensei” of Allegheny Shotokan Karate, the gold standard for martial arts in Western PA (celebrating its 50-year anniversary in 2019).
 The family-owned and operated dojo is blessed with 3 generations of Violas who carry on the Pittsburgh karate legacy.
 He is lifelong martial wayist and international martial arts coach and consultant.
 Read More ➡️

 Featured Film Projects

 Recent Producer & Consultant Projects

 Collaboration with Hackybox Pictures